Our family team understand that the well-being of your children is your priority.

 Because your children are so precious, disagreements surrounding arrangements for children on separation or divorce will always be difficult and painful, so we provide timely, constructive advice designed to help minimise the time, cost and stress involved in reaching satisfactory outcomes.

-- a residence order, which says where a child should live.
-The order can be in favour of more than one person, stipulating how long the child should spend with each (shared residence)
+- Child Arrangements Order (Live With), which says where a child should live.
+The order can be in favour of more than one person, stipulating how long the child should spend with each (shared care).

-- a contact order, which regulates telephone calls, visits, overnight stays, weekends or holidays with the absent parent
+- a Child Arrangements Order (Contact), which regulates telephone calls, visits, overnight stays, weekends or holidays with the absent parent.

 For more information on our contact with children legal services, please contact us.